Turcilingi

 As with Odoacer himself, from the surviving records it has not been possible for modern scholars to reach a consensus about the origins, ethnic affiliations and original language of the Turcilingi.
-Apart from Jordanes and Paul the Deacon, scholars also believe that a Greek fragment which calls the brother and father of Odoacer Thuringians, was rightly or wrongly using the term to refer to the Turcilingi associated with Odoacer.
-Some scholars go one step further and believe that the Turcilingi were the same as the Thuringii.
-The term used by Jordanes may even have been an error.
-The Thuringi were first mentioned in the 5th century as a people who bred a useful type of horse, similar to those bred by the Burgundians.
-By the 6th century they had established a kingdom based north of the Danube in what is now Germany.
+Apart from Jordanes and Paul the Deacon, scholars also believe that a Greek fragment which describes the brother and father of Odoacer as Thuringians, was rightly or wrongly using the term to refer to the same people referred to as Turcilingi by Jordanes and Paul, who were associated with Odoacer.
+Some scholars go as far as accepting that the Turcilingi were the same as the Thuringi, opening the possibility that the term used by Jordanes may simply have been an error.
+By the 6th century the Thuringi had established a kingdom based significantly north of the Danube in what is now central Germany, but their earlier history is unknown.
+The Thuringi were, like the Turcilingi, first mentioned in the 5th century, but only in a text which mentioned that they bred a useful type of horse, similar to those bred by the Burgundians.

-A second scholarly proposal which has been discussed since the 1980s is that the Turcilingi or Thuringii may have somehow been connected to the earlier Tervingi.
-These were a Gothic people from Eastern Europe, who had crossed the Danube into the Roman empire in the generations before Odoacer.
-The three names involved in these speculations can not however be explained in terms of any known regular language evolutions.
-If the names are related then it must have involved specific misunderstandings which can now only be speculated about.
+A second scholarly proposal which has been seen renewed interest since the 1980s is that the Turcilingi, and perhaps the Thuringi, may have somehow been connected to the earlier Tervingi.
+These were a Gothic people from eastern Europe, who had crossed the Danube into the Roman empire in the 4th century, well before Odoacer.
+The three names involved in these speculations can not however be connected in terms of any known regular language evolutions.
+If the names are related then it must have involved specific misunderstandings or ideas which can now only be speculated about.